-Forty percent of customers change their minds because of something they see, learn, or do when interacting with a product in-store.
+One of the most common reasons brands lose out to a competing brand is because customers change their minds based on something they see, learn, or do when interacting with a product in-store.
 Follow these retail merchandising rules to tip the scale in your favor.

 1. Think About The Customer Journey